 1 2.01 Describe and implement the methods to conduct an employment search for a paralegal position.
-12.02 Identify documents that may be required when applying for an employment position, including background checks.
+1 2.02 Identify documents that may be required when applying for an employment position, including background checks.
 1 12.03 Draft a cover letter and resume.
 1 12.04 Demonstrate competence in employment interviewing techniques.
-12.05 Identify or demonstrate appropriate responses to criticism from employer, supervisor, or other persons.
-12.06 Identify acceptable work habits, including professionalism and appropriate soft skills.
-12.07 Demonstrate knowledge of how to make job changes in employment appropriately and professionally.
-12.08 Identify and demonstrate acceptable professional appearance, grooming, and demeanor standards.
-12.09 Demonstrate comprehensive computer skills.
-12.10 Identify post-degree options.
-Describe and explain the various uses of computers and software in law offices and how the legal assistant uses them.
-The student will be able to: 1 3.01 Define a variety of computer and software terms.
+1 12.05 Identify or demonstrate appropriate responses to criticism from employer, supervisor, or other persons.
+1 2.06 Identify acceptable work habits, including professionalism and appropriate soft skills.
+1 12.07 Demonstrate knowledge of how to make job changes in employment appropriately and professionally.
+1 12.08 Identify and demonstrate acceptable professional appearance, grooming, and demeanor standards.
+12.09 Demonstrate comprehensive computer skills.12.10 Identify post-degree options.
+1 3.01 Define a variety of computer and software terms.
 1 13.02 Prepare and compose various legal documents, including: wills and living wills; powers of attorney; complaints and summonses; real estate documents, discovery documents, deposition notices, subpoenas, and corporate documents and minutes using word processing.
 1 3.03 Demonstrate the various document formatting applications commonly observed in preparing legal documents.
 1 3.04 Assemble spreadsheets and apply mathematical computations in using spreadsheet software.
 1 3.05 Define a database and identify the various uses of database software in law firms.
 1 3.06 Describe and apply the software commonly used by law firms for time and billing, docket control and case management.
 1 3.07 Recognize different types of computerized litigation support systems.
 1 3.08 Discuss ethical problems related to the use of technology in the law office, including the use of the internet and e-mail.
 1 13.08 Discuss ethical problems related to the use of technology in the law office, including the use of the internet and e-mail